UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-13/at command.md

 -----------------------
     what is environment variables:
     ------------------------------

     An environment variable is a dynamic-named value that can affect the way running processes will behave on a cpomputer.
 They are part of the environment in which ta process runs.

+    --> In Simple words, set of defined rules and values to build an environment.